ritikx01/coding-prep/README.md

-### This repo contains tricks for coding in oython.
+### This repo contains tricks for coding in python.